-To configure port mirroring:
+To configure local port mirroring:

-- 1. Click Configuration, Mirroring.
-Then click Next. - 2.
-Select the destination port to which all mirrored traffic will be sent. - 3.
-Set the mirror mode on any of the source ports to be monitored. - 4.
+- 1. Click Basic/Advanced Configuration, Mirroring & RSPAN. - 2.
+Set the Mode to Enabled, and the Type to Mirror. - 3.
+Set the type of traffic to mirror on the Source ports to be monitored. - 4.
+Select to the Destination port to which all mirrored traffic will be sent. - 5.
 Click Save.

-Figure 82: Mirror Configuration
+Figure 90: Mirror Configuration